rtasalem/bin-it/README.md

 > As the application
 > I want to routinely query the database by `date`
 > So that I can alert users when a bin collection is due the next day.

+### Local database usage

+For local development, it is recommended to use [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to view and query the database.